Cedric Bozeman

 Cedric Rudolph Bozeman (born March 7, 1983) is an American former professional basketball player.

 Early life

 Born in Los Angeles, California, Bozeman attended Mater Dei High School in Santa Ana alongside Jamal Sampson and USC Heisman Trophy winner, Matt Leinart.
 He was a member of the high school's top-ranked Mater Dei Monarchs basketball team.
 Bozeman later played college basketball with the UCLA Bruins.

-During his Freshman year, he played In 26 games (21 starts).
-Was a Honorable-Mention Pac-10 All-Freshman Team Selection after averaging 3.5 assists per game (8th In Pac-10), At The Ucla Basketball Banquet Awards He Won The Seymour Armond Memorial Award As The Most Valuable Freshman.
-As A Junior, He Started All 28 Games, and Led The Pac-10 In assists per game (5.5) and assists (155), at the end of the year banquet, he was given the bruin hoopsters jd morgan memorial award for outstanding team play.
+During his freshman year, he played in 26 games (21 starts) and was an Honorable-Mention Pac-10 All-Freshman Team Selection after averaging 3.5 assists per game (8th In Pac-10).
+At the UCLA Basketball Banquet Awards he won the Seymour Armond Memorial Award as the most valuable freshman.
+As a junior, he started all 28 games, and led the Pac-10 in assists per game (5.5) and assists (155).
+At the end of the year banquet, he was given the Bruin Hoopsters JD Morgan memorial award for outstanding team play.